 - FSSE 604 MPhil Thesis

-To be eligible for admission into the Master’s of Philosophy Research Degree programme in Social Forestry and Environmental Governance, candidates should possess a Bachelor Degree from a recognized university in the relevant field of study in (Natural Sciences/Planning/Social Sciences/Human Geography and Agriculture) with a minimum of Second Class (Lower Division).
+To be eligible for admission into the Master’s of Philosophy Research Degree program in Social Forestry and Environmental Governance, candidates should possess a Bachelor Degree from a recognized university in the relevant field of study in (Natural Sciences/Planning/Social Sciences/Human Geography and Agriculture) with a minimum of Second Class (Lower Division).
 However, a candidate with lower qualifications and with a minimum of three years cognate experience may be admitted after interview to a Non-Research Master’s degree.

 This school offers programs in: